rustybird/qubes-app-split-browser/README.md

 4. You can enable the Split Browser application launcher shortcuts for `browser-1` as usual through the Applications tab in VM Settings, or alternatively run `split-browser -h` in a terminal to see the help message.

+TODO: document included `fedora/`, `debian/`, and `arch/` packaging

-TODO: document `systemctl disable control-port-filter-python` for whonix-gw, Split Browser doesn't need to access the tor control port at all
+TODO: consider recommending `systemctl disable onion-grater` in whonix-gw, because Split Browser doesn't need to access the tor control port at all